 3. Choosing the capital of the country

 One of Pakistan’s biggest and list problems after independence was that it did not have many developed cities like India.
 So Pakistani leaders have only a few choices of cities as capital.
-Karachi was chosen as the capital, and the officers and officials came from Dehli to Karachi to setup government capital.
+Karachi was chosen as the capital, and the officers and officials came from Dehli to Karachi to set up the government capital.
 There was a lack of records, offices, furniture.
 Some of the government offices were also established in military barracks during that hard time.
 Later precisely, after 20 years of partition, on 14th august 1967, Islamabad became the second capital of Pakistan under the rule of Ayub khan.

 A commission was established to divide some provinces into Pakistan and India.
 As most of the British officers were against the partition, so they tried to harm Pakistan in all ways.
 Viceroy Mountbatten was also inclined towards India.

 Due to this, Pakistan lost many Muslim Majority areas, including Ferozpor, Gordaspor, parts of Kashmir, and Jalandhar.

 5. Killing of hundred thousands of Muslim Refugees In India